^

 • Boiled tongue

-• Sausages: doctor's boiled and chicken sausages
+• Sausages: boiled doctor's sausage and chicken sausages

 • Milk and low-fat dairy products (kefir, cottage cheese, yogurt)